KovaaK/SensitivityMatcher/README.md

 1) Perform rotation(s) to determine if the guess undershoots or overshoots.
 2) According to under/overshoot, use the hotkeys listed below to nudge upper/lower bounds.
-3) Repeat the process until the script matches the unknown increment being measured.
+3) Repeat the process until the script converges to the increment being measured.

 Press `Alt` `-` to nudge bound if it overshoots.